Cloud software is creating a compelling business case for college campuses to replace their antiquated on-premise systems.

 In a cloud environment, there is only one version of the code.
 So any issue that is identified by the user-base will be immediately visible to the vendor’s support and quality assurance departments.
 This means that issues are identified and resolved quicker, improvements are shared simultaneously across all clients, and all customers can share their knowledge and experience with their peers.

 We have established that the cloud makes life easier for facilities services.
-It eliminates the need for software upgrades, increases overall accessibility and improves user adoption.
+It eliminates the need for expensive software upgrades, increases overall accessibility and improves user adoption.
 The next step is to create a business case that is specific to your college or university.

 By collaborating with clients and partners, Accruent has developed an industry-specific questionnaire designed to uncover the costs of running an on-premise maintenance management system in a campus environment.
+Contact us today for an in-depth cost analysis for moving to the cloud.